stephan-nylinder/module-organising-data-dm-practices/_episodes/102-maintaining-data-integrity-and-authenticity.md

 ---
 title: Maintaining data integrity and authenticity
-teaching: 20
+teaching: 30
 exercises: 10
 questions:
-- What can we do to maintain data integrity and authenticity?
+- What can we do to maintain data integrity and authenticity over the course of a project?
 objectives:
+- Understanding the special case of raw data
-- File naming concepts
+- Adopt a file naming concept
-- Conditions and use
+- Consider the conditions and use for data
+- Find a data structure
-- Data structure
+- What to document in a data structure
-- Data documentation

 keypoints:
 - Data integrity and authenticity is dependent on knowing what the data files contain, and who does what to what file.
 This requires both a findable, interpretable, and accessible file structure, an explicit file naming concept, knowledge of whom has access to what data, and documentation of data treatment procedures.